 Leg Vein Treatments

-Varicose veins, which appear as unsightly bulges, usually on the legs, may be a medical, as well as cosmetic, problem.
-Varicose veins affect both men and women.
+Spider veins, which appear as unsightly bulges, usually on the legs, may be a medical, as well as cosmetic, problem.
+Spider veins affect both men and women.
 According to the The National Institutes of Health, a quarter of patients who suffer from this condition are men.
 More women seek help for this disorder than men not only because more women suffer from them, but because in our culture women expose their legs more frequently to public view.
-Regardless of gender, however, varicose veins can be a serious problem requiring medical intervention.
+Regardless of gender, however, spider veins can be a serious problem requiring medical intervention.